gavinyork/zephyr3d/apps/doc/web/en/texture.md

 // parameter 1：texel data
 // parameter 2: Whether the image color space is sRGB, true is the sRGB color space, and false is the linear color space
 // parameter 3：Creation options
+// Note: this method picks the texture type (2D/cube/array/3D) from the mipmap data itself.
-const texture = device.createTexture2DFromMipmapData(data, false, {
+// In TypeScript you can specify the return type, e.g. createTextureFromMipmapData<Texture2D>(...) const texture = device.createTextureFromMipmapData(data, false, {
   samplerOptions: {
     magFilter: 'nearest',
     minFilter: 'nearest',